Top 14 Popular Lucky Desserts for Chinese New Year

-Nian gao, known as Chinese rice cake or Chinese New Year's cake in English, is a Chinese homonym for "year higher" (年高), which cherishes the people's wishes for more prosperity in life and success in career year by year.
+Chinese rice cake or Chinese New Year's cake is a Chinese homonym for "year higher" which cherishes the people's wishes for more prosperity in life and success in their career year by year.
 It is traditionally one of the top desserts during the Chinese New Year.

-Made with glutinous rice flour, nian gao was originally yellow and white, symbolizing gold and silver, but modern-day rice cake has developed into an even more colorful festive food.
+Made with glutinous rice flour, Chinese rice cake was originally yellow and white, symbolizing gold and silver.
+But modern-day rice cake has developed into an even more colorful festive food.

 2. Tang Yuan (Rice Dumpling)

 Tangyuan is a symbol of family reunion.
 It is a must-dessert at the Lantern Festival.

 Stuffed with white sugar, rose, sesame, bean paste, walnut kernels, and more, rice dumplings are round and made of glutinous rice flour served in soup.
 However, ways of making and naming them are different in the north and south of China.

 Peanut Brittle is a very popular sweet snack for the Chinese New Year.
 It is mainly made of made with shelled peanuts and malt sugar.
 The snack tastes sweet and crispy.
 Eating peanut brittle always means a happy, sweet, and prosperous coming year.